logzio/logz-docs/_source/logzio_collections/_log-sources/microsoft-graph.md

       If `false`, logs persist in memory until they're shipped (see [If from-disk=false](#if-fromdisk-false)).

     senderParams.senderDrainIntervals <span class="default-param">`30`</span>
-    : How often the sender should drain the queue (in seconds).
+    : How often the sender should drain the queue, in seconds.

     azureADClient.tenantId <span class="required-param"></span>
     : Azure Active Directory tenant ID. \\